-The group has leasehold property and land use rights stated at carrying value of RMB101,653,000 (2014: RMB99,979,000) and RMB90,128,000 (2014: RMB90,977,000) respectively.
+The group has leasehold property and land use rights stated at carrying value of RMB95,780,000 (2015: RMB101,653,000) and RMB89,083,000 (2015: RMB90,128,000) respectively.
 An assessment is made at each reporting date whether there is any indication that the assets may be impaired.
 If any indication exists, an estimate is made of the recoverable amount of the assets.
-The recoverable amount of cash-generating units will be determined based on value-in-use calculations.
+The recoverable amount measured based on the fair value less cost of disposal calculations.
 These calculations require the use of estimates.
 It is impracticable to disclose the extent of the possible effects.
-It is reasonably possible, based on existing knowledge, that outcomes within the next financial year that are different from assumptions as disclosed in note 13 and 15.
+It is reasonably possible, based on existing knowledge, that outcomes within the next financial year that are different from assumptions as disclosed in Note 13 and 14.